andyeske/How-to-CAD-Disney/README.md

 ### Session 1: Introduction to the SolidWorks - Disney Universe!
 (Tuesday, June 3)

 **Objective:** In this session, we’ll get ourselves acquainted with the SolidWorks workspace and start learning some of the most used tools.
-S1’s goals include:
+Session 1’s goals include:
 * Creating sketches (using basic shapes, construction lines, smart-dimensioning, sketch relationships) and understanding planes.
 * Understanding what it means for a sketch to be fully defined.
 * Locating and using the different elementary feature commands (boss extrude, boss cut, fillet, chamfer).